cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 ## Graylisting

-Greylisting is a method of protecting email users from spam.
-A Mail Transfer Agent (MTA) using greylisting temporarily rejects emails from senders that they don't recognize.
+Graylisting is a method of protecting email users from spam.
+A Mail Transfer Agent (MTA) using graylisting temporarily rejects emails from senders that they don't recognize.
 The originating server tries to resend the email after a delay.
 If the email is legitimate, the MTA accepts it.

 ## Jump Box